-The Master of Science Communication Outreach is an exciting one-year graduate program offering specialist training in science communication including science media across platforms, engaging varied publics with science, science centre management and exhibition design.
+The Master of Science Communication Outreach is an exciting one-year graduate program offering specialist training in science communication performance and exhibition design, including using science media across platforms, engaging varied publics with science and managing science centres.

 This life changing program is the only one if its kind in the world, having been perfected over the last thirty years in a partnership between CPAS – Australia's founding and leading science communication centre and Questacon – The National Science and Technology Centre.

-Throughout the program students are supported by a living stipend, and are eligible for Commonwealth Supported Places.
+Throughout the program students are supported by a stipend, and are eligible for Commonwealth Supported Places.

 Tour with the Shell Questacon Science Circus